Homeowners with mortgages saw a 12.3 percent increase in their equity between the second quarters of 2017 and 2018, according to data from CoreLogic

-On a quarter-over-quarter basis, the total number of mortgaged homes in negative equity decreased by nine percent in the third quarter to 2.5 million homes, or 4.9 percent of all mortgaged properties.
-On a year-over-year measurement, negative equity decreased 22 percent from 3.2 million homes, or 6.3 percent of all mortgaged properties in the third quarter.
-The national aggregate value of negative equity was approximately $275.7 billion at the end of the third quarter, down by approximately $9.1 billion, or 3.2 percent, from the second quarter and down by approximately $9.5 billion, or 3.3 percent, from one year earlier.
+Also, the total number of mortgaged homes in negative equity decreased nine percent to 2.2 million homes, or 4.3 percent of all mortgaged properties, between the first and second quarters of this year.
+On an annualized measurement, the number of mortgaged properties in negative equity fell 20.1 percent from 2.8 million homes, or 5.4 percent of all mortgaged properties, in the second quarter.
+The national aggregate value of negative equity was approximately $279.8 billion at the end of the second quarter, down from $285.3 billion in the first quarter.